arun1729/cog/README.md

 ```
 Cog is a persistent embedded graph database implemented purely in Python.
 Torque is Cog's graph query language.
 Cog also provides a low level API to its fast persistent key-value store.

 Cog is ideal for python applications that does not require a full featured database.
 Cog can easily be used as a library from within a Python application.
+Cog be used interactively in an IPython environment like Jupyter notebooks.

 Cog can load a graph stored as N-Triples, a serialization format for RDF.
 See [Wikipedia](https://en.wikipedia.org/wiki/N-Triples), [W3C](https://www.w3.org/TR/n-triples/) for details.